Geology: Petrology

 In addition to identifying rocks in the field (lithology), petrologists identify rock samples in the laboratory.
-Two of the primary methods for identifying rocks in the laboratory are through optical microscopy and by using an electron microprobe.
+Two of the primary methods for identifying rocks in the laboratory are through optical microscopy (such as with the petrographic microscope) and by using an electron microprobe.
 In an optical mineralogy analysis, petrologists analyze thin sections of rock samples using a petrographic microscope, where the minerals can be identified through their different properties in plane-polarized and cross-polarized light, including their birefringence, pleochroism, twinning, and interference properties with a conoscopic lens.
 In the electron microprobe, individual locations are analyzed for their exact chemical compositions and variation in composition within individual crystals.
 Stable and radioactive isotope studies provide insight into the geochemical evolution of rock units.

-Petrologists can also use fluid inclusion data and perform high temperature and pressure physical experiments to understand the temperatures and pressures at which different mineral phases appear, and how they change through igneous and metamorphic processes.
+Petrologists can use fluid inclusion data and perform high temperature and pressure physical experiments to understand the temperatures and pressures at which different mineral phases appear, and how they change through igneous and metamorphic processes.
 This research can be extrapolated to the field to understand metamorphic processes and the conditions of crystallization of igneous rocks.
-This work can also help to explain processes that occur within the Earth, such as subduction and magma chamber evolution.
+This work can help to explain processes that occur within the Earth, such as subduction and magma chamber evolution.

 Structural geology

 Structural geologists use microscopic analysis of oriented thin sections of geological samples to observe the fabric within the rocks, which gives information about strain within the crystalline structure of the rocks.
-They also plot and combine measurements of geological structures to better understand the orientations of faults and folds to reconstruct the history of rock deformation in the area.
+They plot and combine measurements of geological structures to better understand the orientations of faults and folds to reconstruct the history of rock deformation in the area.
 In addition, they perform analog and numerical experiments of rock deformation in large and small settings.

 The analysis of structures is often accomplished by plotting the orientations of various features onto stereonets.
 A stereonet is a stereographic projection of a sphere onto a plane, in which planes are projected as lines and lines are projected as points.
 These can be used to find the locations of fold axes, relationships between faults, and relationships between other geological structures.

 Among the most well-known experiments in structural geology are those involving orogenic wedges, which are zones in which mountains are built along convergent tectonic plate boundaries.
 In the analog versions of these experiments, horizontal layers of sand are pulled along a lower surface into a back stop, which results in realistic-looking patterns of faulting and the growth of a critically tapered (all angles remain the same) orogenic wedge.
 Numerical models work in the same way as these analog models, though they are often more sophisticated and can include patterns of erosion and uplift in the mountain belt.
 This helps to show the relationship between erosion and the shape of a mountain range.
-These studies can also give useful information about pathways for metamorphism through pressure, temperature, space, and time.
+These studies can give useful information about pathways for metamorphism through pressure, temperature, space, and time.